SpiriitLabs/vite-plugin-svg-spritemap/docs/guide/index.md

 **Requirements**

 - Vite 7 or Vite 6
-- Node 18 or Node 20 or Node 22 and superior
+- Node 18 or Node 20 or Node 22 and above

 ::: code-group